rinusser/CodeSnifferUtils/FEATURES.md

     f();      //this is valid
     f( );     //this isn't

-Errors found by this sniff currently aren't fixable automatically.
+Most errors found by this sniff are fixable by phpcbf.
+Spacing errors in vertically aligned calls are not.

 ### AssignmentOperatorsSniff